rascalyen/RestaurantMenu/README.md

-An REST client android app developed with Android Asynchronous Http Client library.
+A REST client android app developed with Android Asynchronous Http Client library.
 User types keyword on app to search menu items on server.

 ----------